An0n3m0us/Minetest-AppImages/README.md

-# Minetest-Appimages
+# Minetest-AppImages

-AppImages for Minetest 5.0+ for 32bit and 64bit!
-Both client and server AppImages are provided.
+AppImages for Minetest 5.0.1+ for 32bit and 64bit!
+Both client and server are in the same executable.

 Tested on fresh installations from the oldest release it works on to the newest release tested:
 (All of the releases in between should work too)